varunmehta/three-body-problem/README.md

 > I was reading the [The Three Body Problem](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)), and trying to work on this sample app, when the two paradigms felt similar to each other.
 Also naming a project is always [painful](https://blog.codinghorror.com/whats-in-a-project-name/)!
 The *people* in the three body universe are called as **Trisolarans**.

+[Docker desktop](https://www.docker.com/products/docker-desktop).
+You should have docker running on your local development environment to run unit and integration tests.

 ## Service

 `spring-boot` based backend service, exposing a REST API.
-Check the [documentation under the service](service/README.md) to know how to set it up locally.
+Check the [documentation under the service](service) to know how to set it up locally.

 ## Ui

 `angular` UI app.
-Check the [documentation under the ui](ui/README.md) to know how to set it up locally.
+Check the [documentation under the ui](ui) to know how to set it up locally.